How Research Works

 Purpose

-This article describes how Insights are generated — from data collection through delivery — and explains where the underlying data comes from.
+This article describes how Research is generated, from data collection through delivery, and explains where the underlying data comes from.

 How It Works